ChandanM123456/Smart-Emergency-Lights-System-for-Real-Time-Patient-Condition-Prediction-in-Ambulance-During-Traffic/README.md

 6.  **Place `ambulance_detector.py`:**
     Ensure the `ambulance_detector.py` script (provided in our conversation) is placed in your main project folder to detect the ambulance.
-    Ensure the `image_traffic_system` script (provided in our conversation) is placed in your main project folder to detect the ambulance.
+    Ensure the `image_traffic_system` script to detect the ambulance using images and giving traffic instructions.
-    Ensure the `integrated_traffic_system` script (provided in our conversation) is placed in your main project folder to detect the ambulance.
+    Ensure the `integrated_traffic_system` script to detect the ambulance using camera in realtime and give traffic instructions based on the real time.